Find the Right Health Coverage for You & Your Family!

 Looking for the right health insurance policy can be difficult.
 There are many types of insurance plans that are available, and the products can be confusing.
-Do you know the difference between individual polices, family plans, group health insurance and/or short-term health coverage?
+Do you know the difference between individual polices, family plans, group health insurance and/or short-term health coverage and ACA plans?
 What are premiums, deductibles and co-payments?
 Finally, why do health policies come in metal tiers like Bronze, Silver, Gold and Platinum?

 To truly find the best health insurance plan for you and your family, you must be able to understand your options.
 While you might be able to purchase a plan at the lowest price, they might not cover the full cost of your medical bills when the time arises.
 Or you might be paying more to receive treatment.
 In this case, the cheapest plans are not really the most affordable.